increase conversions on your website

 Offer Guest Checkout

 Forcing users to create an account before purchasing adds unnecessary friction.
-If visitors are in a hurry or don’t want to sign up, they may abandon the checkout process entirely.
+If visitors are in a hurry or do not want to sign up, they may abandon checkout entirely.

-Enabling guest checkout allows customers to complete their purchase quickly without commitment.
-Users who have a smooth, hassle-free experience are more likely to return, increasing customer retention and overall conversion rates.
-You can still offer account creation as an option after the purchase, but it shouldn’t be a requirement.
+Guest checkout lets customers complete a purchase quickly without commitment.
+A smooth, hassle-free first experience also makes them more likely to return.
+You can still offer account creation after the purchase-just do not make it a requirement.

 82